 This summer I went to Vancouver to meet with the Canadian team of Telus Advocates.
 I’ve shared my love for Telus over the years but this experience was truly amazing.
 They flew in content creators from across the country to visit their Vancouver office, tour Telus Garden, create, eat, explore, and build relationships.

 I’ve worked with heaps of brands but I truly admire the influencer program Telus has built over the years.
 Ok yes, I am a little bias because I chatted with the team before they created the program and shared my likes, dislikes, and brand experiences.
 They have set the bar high for what it means to work with a telecom company or a big brand.
 The experience (as an influencer) is tailored to each person’s style of content and audience.
+This kind of influencer marketing service is bound to provide a great product for their clients too, as they clearly value quality and retention.

 In this post, I’m sharing a few of my tips for creating a great influencer program with Telus as my example.